Trainees

 Dr. Tingting Wang

-Advisor: Dr. Tinatin Brelidze
+Thesis Advisor: Dr. Tinatin Brelidze Dr. Anton Wellstein

 Education: Albert Ludwig University of Freiburg, B.Sc., Pharmaceutical Science, 2019